spantaleev/matrix-docker-ansible-deploy/docs/installing.md

 After creating the user account, you can log in to it with [Element Web](configuring-playbook-client-element-web.md) that this playbook has installed for you at this URL: `https://element.example.com/`.

-To register a user via this Ansible playbook, run the command below on your local computer.
+To create your user account via this Ansible playbook, run the command below on your local computer.

 **Notes**:
 - Make sure to edit `YOUR_USERNAME_HERE` and `YOUR_PASSWORD_HERE`